helrond/clbsj.org/_posts/2024-06-04-june-2024-fundraising-challenge.md

 </div>

-_A Special Request from Nick Johnson, CLBSJ Board President_
+_A Mid-Year Report and Special Request from Nick Johnson, CLBSJ Board President_

 Dear Friends of CLBSJ,